nephio-project/docs/content/en/docs/porch/function-runner-pod-templates.md

 ## Enabling pod templating on function runner

 A ConfigMap with the pod template should be created in the namespace where the porch-fn-runner pod is running.
-The configMap's name should be included as `--function-pod-template` in the command line arguments in the pod spec of the function runner.
+The ConfigMap's name should be included as `--function-pod-template` in the command line arguments in the pod spec of the function runner.

 ```yaml
 ...